cvulpispaper/compute_anib/README.md

 Sample genomes are also available on this github branch

 The second parameter is the number of processors to be used by blastn.
 If no value is provided the default (1) will be used.
-You don't know about that, it can be left to 1.
+If you don't know about that, it can be left to 1.
 My advice is to you as many processors as you can on your machine

 The third parameter is a name for the output file.
 In no value is provided the